 Can Google Analytics Track Form Submissions?

 We recommend that you use the MonsterInsights plugin because it’s the easiest way to get data out of GA in a user-friendly way.
-Using MonsterInsights, you can:
+MonsterInsights helps you set up form tracking in Google Analytics with a few simple clicks.
+You won’t have to create events in Google Analytics because MonsterInsights will do it for you.

 - Identify which forms get the highest quality submissions